ForestAdmin/documentation/how-tos/maintain/push-your-new-version-to-production.md

 At Forest Admin, we advise you to start your migration in your development environment:

 1. Upgrade your agent in development following the upgrade notes
+2. Start the agent locally
-2. You should notice that your `.forestadmin-schema.json` has been updated
+3. You should notice that your `.forestadmin-schema.json` has been updated
-3. Commit your source code, dependency manager file as well as the `.forestadmin-schema.json` file
+4. Commit your source code, dependency manager file as well as the `.forestadmin-schema.json` file
-4. Push your commit to Production/Staging/Test
+5. Push your commit to Production/Staging/Test
-5. Pull code in your server; install, build and restart
+6. Pull code in your server; install, build and restart

 ## Upgrade without development environment (Not recommended)